wikimedia/mediawiki-skins-Metrolook/README.md

 ## Known Issues

-* Mobile view of desktop is not shown correctly.
+* When i recent changes and are in mobile view or on a mobile device bartitle will show but is harder to click off it.

 ## Support coming soon